Kuala Kubu Bharu railway station

 The Kuala Kubu Bharu station's two side platforms are designated as Platform 1 (adjoining the main station building at the east, intended for southbound trains) and Platform 2 (at the west, intended for northbound trains).

+On 1st January 2026, the KTM ETS Silver service between and was terminated.
+Therefore, this station, which was previously part of the service, is no longer served by the ETS.